Prostate Cancer Screening Leaflet

 Understanding your results

-Normal PSA and DRE: No immediate concerns.
-You’ll be advised when to return for your next routine screening, usually every 1 to 2 years
+Normal: No immediate concerns.
+You’ll be advised when to return for your next routine screening

-Elevated PSA or abnormal DRE: Further tests may be needed.
-This might include a second PSA test, a prostate MRI, or a biopsy to get a closer look
+Elevated PSA: Further tests may be needed.
+This might include a second PSA test, a prostate MRI or a biopsy to get a closer look

 Not all elevated PSA levels mean cancer.
 Many men with raised PSA do not have cancer, and many with prostate cancer have only mildly raised levels.
 That’s why a follow-up plan is so important.